nerc-project/nerc-docs/docs/get-started/pricing-model.md

 ## Format

-### Combined data CSV
+### Combined Data CSV

 This is the format of the csv that we will gather from ColdFront, Keycloak, OpenShift, and OpenStack so that we can calculate the [**Monthly Billing Data**](#monthly-billing-data).

 ![Combined data CSV](images/pricing-combined-data-csv-format.png)

-### Monthly Billing Data
+### Monthly Billing Data CSV

 This is the format of the data we wish to send to the billing software so that it provides all the information they need to bill an institution and allow that institution to properly bill their PIs, and for their PIs to properly track what projects are costing them what.
+Billing Type is broken into 4 types (CPU SU, A100 GPU SU, A2 GPU SU, and Storage).
+Billing Type Multiplier represents SUs for the SUs and Storage size for Storage.

 ![Monthly Billing Data](images/pricing-monthly-billing-data.png)